 We bet outside of work you’re a fashion force to be reckoned with, but for conferences keep it simple and comfortable.
 Those stilettos or oxfords may look amazing, but you will want to throw them off as soon as your running to make a next session on the other side of the conference.
 Check out the weather report before suiting up, but also keep in mind that hotel conference rooms tend to run cold.
-Pack basic staples for a wide range of events; i.e meetings, dinner, a causal outing, etc. You never know where a conference will take you, so don’t forget to grab comfy footwear.
+Pack basic staples for a wide range of events; i.e meetings, dinner, a casual outing, etc. You never know where a conference will take you, so don’t forget to grab comfy footwear.
 Also what should be on top of your packing list: a power bank.
 Outlets are few and far between at conferences (if there are even have outlets available).
 You don't want to be that person sitting next to an outlet on the floor.

 Prioritize Your Goals